Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 Hy Felix patted him on the shoulder.
 "Don't worry, Ben.
 You'll soon learn the fine art of keeping a low profile in the conference room."

 Ben Magnan scuttled out of the chancellery's rear door with his thin arms wrapped around a large brown paper bag, and ran into what felt like a brick wall.
 He peered around the edge of the bag to discover he was staring at the waistline of blue overalls stretched over hard muscle.
-He craned his head to stare up at the space-weathered face of a man in his mid twenties who stood at least six foot three.
+He craned his head to stare up at the space-weathered face of a man in his mid twenties who stood a solid six foot three.

 The man smiled down at him.
 "You okay?"